National Space Trophy Winners

 Wallops Island, Virginia.
 At NACA, he worked on the design of the X-15, the first manned vehicle to reach Mach 6 and an altitude

 of over fifty miles.
-Dr. Faget was one of the original 35 members of the Space Task Group that founded the NASA Johnson Space
+Faget was one of the original 35 members of the Space Task Group that founded the NASA Johnson Space

 Center in Houston, Texas.
 He was the chief designer of the Mercury, Gemini, and Apollo Command Module spacecraft.
-Dr. Faget is
+Faget is

 often called the father of the space shuttle because his study of reusable spacecraft led to the decision to develop that

 vehicle.
-Dr. Faget retired in 1981 after a 35-year career that many credit with the success of the American space program.
+Faget retired in 1981 after a 35-year career that many credit with the success of the American space program.
 He

 passed away October 9, 2004 at his home in Houston at the age of 83.
 See